BT-DLR/PermasVmap/README.md

 ### Requirements
 - VMAP v1.0.0
-- Python envionment according to [environment.yml](./environment.yml)
+- Python envionment according to [environment.yml](./environment.yml).
+The code should work with Python 3.7 but is only tested with the newer verison stated in the file.

 ### Instructions
 1. Set up a python environment including the modules listed in [environment.yml](./environment.yml), e.g. using [conda](https://conda.io).